Intrastromal corneal ring segment

 An intrastromal corneal ring segment (ICRS) (also known as intrastromal corneal ring, corneal implant or corneal insert) is a small device surgically implanted in the cornea of the eye to correct vision.
-Two crescent or semi-circular shaped ring segments are inserted between the layers of the corneal stroma, one on each side of the pupil, This is intended to flatten the cornea and change the refraction of light passing through the cornea on its way into the eye.
+Ring segments or a full ring are inserted between the layers of the corneal stroma, most commonly two rings are inserted, one on each side of the pupil, This is intended to flatten the cornea and change the refraction of light passing through the cornea on its way into the eye.

 A newer approach to ICRS is Corneal Allogenic Ring Segments (CAIRS) which is a type of keratoplasty or corneal transplant.
 In this procedure human allogenic corneal tissue is implanted in the same way that ICRS are implanted.
 CAIRS keratoplasty has the advantage of few complications and typically better outcomes than traditional ICRS.

 Design

 Intrastromal corneal ring segments have many different types and designs.
 Manufacturers include Intacs (US), Cornealring (Brazil), Mediphacos Keraring (Brazil), Ferrara ring (Brazil), Myoring (Austria) and Intraseg (UK).